Web Address & Subdomain Guide

 Registering additional URLs

-In compliance with the university’s domain name policy, all sites related to Washington University, including the WashU Medicine or Washington University Physicians, must use the wustl.edu domain name.
+In compliance with the university’s domain name policy, all sites related to WashU, including WashU Medicine or WashU Medicine Physicians, must use the wustl.edu domain name.

 After consultation with and approval from WashU Medicine Marketing & Communications, some groups may register additional web addresses in the university’s name on non-wustl.edu domains.